BIM Implementation - Putting People First

 By the end of this courses delegates should:

-- Have reinforced your understanding of BIM principles and practice
+• Have reinforced your understanding of BIM and robust IM principles and practice

-- Be clear on how to lead a project team
+• Be clear on how to lead a project team implementing the UK BIM Framework

-- Understand your role as a valued member of a project team implementing BIM culture
+• Understand your role as a valued member of a project team implementing IM culture

-- Know how to embed best practice in BIM processes across your organisation
+• Know how to embed best practice in ISO 19650 signed processes across your organisation

-- Be empowered to guide and explain to colleagues the details of BIM Level 2
+• Be empowered to guide and explain to colleagues the details of the ISO 19650 series and the UK BIM Framework

-This training course is suitable for those who are responsible for using BIM concepts and principles on a project.
+This training course is suitable for those who are responsible for IM using the UK BIM Framework (based on ISO 19650 series of standards) concepts and principles on a project.
+It is recommended that delegates attending this training course have a solid understanding of BIM, either through completion of the ICE BIM for Infrastructure course or through relevant work experience or other training.
 Delegates will include: